Morgan Stanley picks new leader for sales to the very wealthy

-NEW YORK (Reuters) - Morgan Stanley on Wednesday named Eric Benedict, an 18-year veteran of the brokerage firm, to run its U.S. private wealth management business for clients with $20 million or more to invest.
+NEW YORK, May 14 (Reuters) - Morgan Stanley on Wednesday named Eric Benedict, an 18-year veteran of the brokerage firm, to run its U.S. private wealth management business for clients with $20 million or more to invest.

 Benedict most recently ran Morgan Stanley Wealth Management’s capital markets unit, which seeks sophisticated investments, trading and capital-raising strategies for wealthy families and individual clients.
 The middle-market capital markets group that he led was moved to wealth management from Morgan Stanley’s institutional business last year.